Urbanista Phoenix earbuds offer unlimited juice for your tunes | CNN Underscored

 Average audio quality

-As technologically advanced these earbuds are in terms of charging, they just don’t sound fantastic.
-I found them to be bass-heavy, with a muffled mid-range.
+As technologically advanced as these earbuds are in terms of charging, they just don’t sound fantastic.
+I found them to be bass-heavy, with a muffled mid range.
 The high notes sounded tinny and a bit harsh.
-Compared to my more expensive Apple AirPods Pro 2 ($249), I found the earbuds sounded a bit cotton-y and soft.
+Compared to my more expensive Apple AirPods Pro 2 ($249), I found the earbuds sounded a bit cottony and soft.
 Not as much definition in the beats, and harsh high notes.
 But then again, they will cost you nearly $100 less.

-The noise canceling left a bit to be desired as well.
-I found it to be more noise reduction than actual noise canceling.
-Again, as a comparison: the AirPods Pro 2 almost completely blocked street and construction noise, while the Urbanista Phoenix earbuds reduced the volume to a murmur.
+The noise cancellation left a bit to be desired as well.
+I found it to be more noise reduction than actual noise cancellation.
+Again, as a comparison, the AirPods Pro 2 almost completely blocked street and construction noise, while the Urbanista Phoenix earbuds reduced the volume to a murmur.
 I could still hear the traffic, but it wasn’t too disturbing.
 The Apple AirPods, on the other hand, reduced my busy neighborhood to an eerie silence.
 So, if you’re not looking for 100% noise reduction, Urbanista’s offerings are fine.

 Difficult touch controls

 My biggest complaint, though, was that the earbuds’ capacitive touch areas were difficult to trigger.
-These are spots on the outside of the earbuds that you tap to change the noise cancellation mode, trigger the voice assistant, or turn the volume up or down.
+These are spots on the outside of the earbuds that you tap to change the noise cancellation mode, trigger the voice assistant or turn the volume up or down.
 (You can customize the touch area on both earbuds in the app.)
-But unfortunately, the touch surfaces are hard to use.
-It usually took 3-4 taps just to find the exact right spot on one of the earbuds to trigger the touch command.
+But, unfortunately, the touch surfaces are hard to use.
+It usually took three to four taps just to find the exact right spot on one of the earbuds to trigger the touch command.

 |Price